Cart

 installing the shank with spanner wrench

-Attach the beer line hex connections to the back of the shank and to the top of the keg coupler.
+Attach the beer line hex connections to the back of the shank and the top of the keg coupler.

 beer line hex connections